 - Efficient 5,200 BTU Infrared Heater – The 5,200 BTU heater can keep a home of 1,000 square feet warm with just a single fireplace.
 This is enough to warm most condos, small to medium houses, and apartments, without the need for an additional fireplace.

-- Smartphone App – Instead of a boring, traditional remote, MagikFlame fireplaces are completely controllable through their intuitive smartphone app that lets you control every aspect of your fireplace from any room of your house.
+- Smartphone App – Instead of a traditional remote, MagikFlame fireplaces are completely controllable through their intuitive smartphone app that lets you control every aspect of your fireplace from any room of your house.